NinVoido/spotify-vpn/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **IMPORTANT NOTE**
-Bugs about OpenVPN Access Server, OpenVPN Connect or any other product by OpenVPN Inc. should be directly reported to OpenVPN Inc. at https://support.openvpn.net
+Bugs about spotify Access Server, spotify Connect or any other product by spotify Inc. should be directly reported to spotify Inc. at https://support.spotify.net

 **Describe the bug**
 A clear and concise description of what the bug is.